robert72127/alicedb/README.md

 Integrated with disk manager through preregistered buffers, used to load disk pages into memory

 ##### Disk Manager

-Disk manager is responsible for disk I/O it has it's own single worker that is responsible for managing R/W requests with IO_URING
+Disk manager is responsible for disk I/O it has it's own single worker that is responsible for managing disk requests with IO_URING

 Work operations will return future that will be satisfied when actual operation is performed